Key Breed Facts

 Because Komondors are known to suffer from bloat, it is really important for them to be fed twice a day instead of giving a dog one larger meal a day.
 It's also a good idea to invest in a stand for their feed bowls which makes it easier for dogs to eat comfortably without having to stretch their necks down to reach their food.
 Dogs should never be exercised just before or just after they have eaten either because this puts them more at risk of suffering from gastric torsion.

-The cost of insuring a male 3-year-old Komondor in northern England would be £22.01 a month for basic cover but for a lifetime policy, this would set you back £83.08 a month (quote as of August 2016).
-When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether or not they have been neutered or spayed among other things.
+The cost of insuring a male 3-year-old Komondor in northern England would be £24.67 a month for basic cover but for a lifetime policy, this would set you back £85.38 a month (quote as of June 2018).
+When insurance companies calculate a pet's premium, they factor in several things which includes where you live in the UK, a dog's age and whether they have been neutered or spayed among other things.

-As a rough guide, the average cost to keep and care for a Komondor would be between £90 to £160 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred puppy.
+As a rough guide, the average cost to keep and care for a Komondor would be between £90 to £160 a month depending on the level of insurance cover you opt to buy for your dog, but this does not include the initial cost of buying a well-bred, healthy Kennel Club registered Komondor puppy.

 Click 'Like' if you love Komondors.